 Rural tourism is becoming popular in Sicily but still nothing at all like in Tuscany up north for example, and you’ll generally find the agriturismo Sicily experience refreshingly traditional and rustic.

-Here are some of our highlights of rural Sicily, an introduction to its fantastic food, plus our picks of the very best agriturismos in Sicily in 2017.
+Here are some of our highlights of rural Sicily, an introduction to its fantastic food, plus, at the bottom of the page, all our recommended agriturismo in Sicily in 2017.

 WHERE TO GO: SICILY RURAL HIGHLIGHTS